 3. The application

 3D animations perform best in illustrating ideas with more realistic textures.
 With 3D videos, we can change the lighting or move the camera angle so that students would have a better experience of observation.
 Lifelike and detailed graphics could help students apply their earned knowledge to practice with ease.
 Hence 3D animations are suitable for courses that require high accuracy like medical or engineering training.
 The application of 3D animations in medical courses is wide, ranging from drug mechanism of action to surgical planning and training.
-Engineering educators also gain great benefits from 3D videos in explaining complex framework of a machine.
+Engineering educators also gain great benefits from 3D videos in explaining the complex framework of a machine.

 How can we benefit from 3D videos about work ethics?